 Cheap fundraising ideas for schools

-Selling kids’ art is a surefire way to raise funds for your school—and the only cost is the art supplies.
+Selling kids' art is a surefire way to raise funds out of your school gym—and the only cost is the art supplies.
 You can ask the art teacher to host a one-day workshop for each class; then, have an opening night party during which you display all the art in the gymnasium.
-This is one fundraiser that’s sure to sell out.
-After all, parents have to buy their children’s art or else they’ll be paying therapy bills forever!
+This is one fundraiser that's sure to sell out.
+After all, parents have to buy their children's art or else they'll be paying therapy bills forever!

 Get a volunteer from a local museum or historic site to give kids and caretakers a tour of the town in exchange for a donation.
 Maybe they'll even wear an historically accurate costume!